All Products

 Warning

-If you are not using the SDK client that is described in this topic, you must specify this parameter in the following format: <Username>-<Consumer group ID>.
+If you do not use the client provided in this topic, you must set the username in the <Username>-<Consumer Group ID> format.
 Example: dtstest-dtsae******bpv.
 Otherwise, the connection fails.

 password